ahmedembeddedx/ahmedembeddedx/README.md

 ## About Me

-- 🔭 I’m currently working on Google DSC (Developer Student Clubs) projects as a technical lead.
 - 🌱 I’m always learning and exploring new technologies, with a strong focus on Machine Learning and Data Science.
 - 👯 I’m open to collaborating on projects related to Data Science, Machine Learning, and anything tech-related.